 In mathematical modelling, there are some problems which are obviously unbounded like the object of our study - gravity of the Earth.
-However, also many other engineering

-domain of an extremely large domain may be also termed as infinite domain problems, since in these cases, the total area or volume can be for practical purposes taken as infinite.
+However, also many other engineering problems, where, e.g., one concentrates only on a small subdomain of an extremely large domain may be also termed as infinite domain problems, since in these cases, the total area or volume can be for practical purposes taken as infinite.
 These mathematical models then occur in various engineering applications, e.g. in elasticity [21, 29], potential problems [10], fluid flow [17, 39, 42], etc. In the finite element analysis these problems are solved in various ways, all of which have advantages and disadvantages.
 The simplest way is to truncate the domain by adding some artificial boundary with the prescribed artificial BC at some large but finite distance, see e.g. [12, 14].
 In our approach, we will use the so-called mapped infinite elements (MIE), which were originally pioneered by Bettess in [2].
 We will show that such an approach provides an efficient and effective alternative to other wellknown numerical approaches.